dad-of-code/ci4-predis-cluster/README.md

 ## Features

-- **Redis Cluster Support**: Connect to multiple Redis nodes in a cluster configuration
+- **Auto-Detected Cluster Support**: Comma-separated hosts in the standard `$redis` config automatically enable cluster mode
-- **Flexible Configuration**: Support for both single-server and clustered Redis setups
+- **Simplified Configuration**: Single `$redis` array for both standalone and clustered setups — no separate connection config needed
 - **Type-Safe Caching**: Preserves PHP data types when storing and retrieving from cache
 - **Cluster-Aware Operations**: Properly handles operations across all nodes in a Redis cluster
 - **Performance Optimized**: Designed for high-performance applications with distributed caching needs